Skip to content

 curl -sSf http://YOUR_HOST:8080/v1/bootstrap/script | bash

-In addition to the curl command, share these three values (as shown in the admin UI):
+In addition to the curl command above, share these three values:

-After installing cloud-claude and running init once with those values, the user runs cloud-claude from their project directory; the cwd is sshfs-mounted at the same path in the container.
-By default git runs on the laptop (tune with proxy_commands).
+After installing cloud-claude and running init with those values, the user runs cloud-claude from their project directory.
+The current directory is mounted at the same path inside the container via sshfs.

 User Access